 Stick together while you’re out.
 If you do get separated, use the app to find each other.

 - If you drink, make sure your drinking works for you

-Whilst increasing numbers of young people are choosing not to drink, for lots of students drinking will be a big part of celebrating the end of semester and enjoying the summer months.
+Whilst increasing numbers of young people are choosing not to drink, for lots of students drinking will be a big part of celebrating the end of exams.